JesseCorbett/diskord/README.md

 A Kotlin client for Discord bots

-Built as a lean client using coroutines that gets the intricacies of rate limits, async, and data models out of your way.
+Built as a lean, opinionated client using coroutines that gets the intricacies of rate limits, async, and data models out of your way.

 Feel free to submit a PR or an Issue and I'll address it ASAP.